n01074838/n01074838.github.io/README.md

 January 20, 2017

-*Proposal for the development of Wireless Mesh Network*
+*Proposal for the development of Wireless*

 Prepared by Pramit Roy
 *Computer Engineering Technology Student*